kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 New metrics:

-- `kubelet_credential_provider_config_hash` indicates the hash of the kubelet credential provider configuration file.
+- `kubelet_credential_provider_config_info` indicates the hash of the kubelet credential provider configuration file.
 This metric can be used by operators to determine if the kubelet credential provider configuration has changed.

 ###### How can an operator determine if the feature is in use by workloads?